 With the passage of time, some of the existing platforms have come up with interesting innovations.
-Earlier, the idea was to design and develop an inquiry to lead generation platform.
+Earlier, the idea was to design and develop an inquiry-to-lead generation platform.
 Now the focus has shifted towards the inquiry-delivery model.
-As the trading activities picked momentum, sellers realized that mere lead generation does not result in the order confirmation.
-To address such concern, trade enablement platforms came with a path defining idea of reverse bidding.
+As the trading activities picked momentum, sellers realized that mere lead generation does not result in order confirmation.
+To address such a concern, trade enablement platforms came with a path-defining idea of reverse bidding.
 The concept of reverse bidding involves real-time interaction between sellers and buyers.
 Once the buyer requirement is posted, sellers start quoting individual prices.
 The seller with the lowest price is chosen to execute the deal.
-There is also additional window-time for further bargaining and negotiation.
+There is also additional window time for further bargaining and negotiation.
 The cornerstone of the concept is augmented value for both buyers and suppliers.

 Conclusion: With the advancement in trade & technology, the market has shifted from the seller-centric to the buyer-centric model.
 If the buyer receives optimum value in agricultural products and commodities trading, sellers naturally go up in the value chain.
 Word of mouth further reinforces the seller’s credibility and position.
 In a hyper-competitive world, it will be beneficial for Agro Commodities Buyers & Sellers in India to leverage the technology and reap the benefits of the trade-enablement platform.

-For more information about agricultural products and commodities visit to: https://www.tradologie.com/lp/agri-commodities.html
+For more information about agricultural products and commodities visit: https://www.tradologie.com/lp/agri-commodities.html